NSLS-II-SRX/docs/guides/tmux-cheatsheet.rst

 You can optionally add on or off to specify which state you want;
 otherwise the option is simply toggled.
-This option is specific to one window, so it won’t change the way your other sessions or windows operate.
-When you’re done, toggle it off again by repeating the command.
+This option is specific to one window, so it won't change the way your other sessions or windows operate.
+When you're done, toggle it off again by repeating the command.
 `tip source <http://blog.sanctum.geek.nz/sync-tmux-panes/>`_

 Resizing Panes
 --------------

-You can also resize panes if you don’t like the layout defaults.
-I personally rarely need to do this, though it’s handy to know how.
+You can also resize panes if you don't like the layout defaults.
+I personally rarely need to do this, though it's handy to know how.
 Here is the basic syntax to resize panes:

 ::